Hong Kong Civil Service: Performance management

-Under the open reporting system, the appraisee has to sign on the interview record to confirm that he or she has read and understood the content of the appraisal report.
+Under the open reporting system, the appraisee has to sign on the interview record to confirm that they have read and understood the content of the appraisal report.

 If the appraisee disagrees with the assessment made on him or her, the Appraising Officer should note down the disagreement in the record of the interview column.
-The appraisee can sign to indicate that he or she has read the written note in the interview report.
+The appraisee can sign to indicate that they have read the written note in the interview report.